robokingmaster/stockscripts/README.md

-# Stock Market Scripts, Utilities & Indicators by Ritesh Kumar
+# Stock Market Scripts, Utilities & Indicators by Robo King Master

-Welcome to Ritesh Kumar's repository for stock market-related scripts, utilities, and indicators.
+Welcome to Robo King Master repository for stock market-related scripts, utilities, and indicators.
 This collection is designed to help traders and analysts make better-informed decisions by providing useful technical tools and automation scripts.
 The repository includes various TradingView Pine scripts, data utilities, and custom indicators.

 ## Table of Contents